0 Part Course |

 • Weighted average cost of capital (WACC)

-• Methods of calculating valuations of projects
+• Methods of calculating the valuations of projects

 • Producing an equity valuation using DCF